CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ### .enum

-Syntax: .enum [>STARTPOS,] SYMBOL,....
+Syntax: .enum [>[STARTPOS],] SYMBOL,....

 Simplify defining the enumerations.
 For every symbol, define symbol with value of enumeration counter and increase an enumeration counter.
 Defined symbols can not be assigned later.
-Optional STARTPOS sets enumeration counter to STARTPOS value.
+Optional `>` with optional STARTPOS sets enumeration counter to STARTPOS value or zero (if no STARTPOS given).
 Every scope has own enumeration counter.
 This features simplify joining enumerations with scopes.

 Examples: